Management of cerebral palsy: Therapy

 Therapeutic tests for assessing balance do not appear to have good evidence for their reliability and responsiveness.
 The tests with the strongest evidence are the Trunk Control Measurement Scale and the Level of Sitting Scale (when measuring the ability to maintain balance), Timed Up and Go test (when measuring the ability to achieve balance), and the Segmental Assessment of Trunk Control (when restoring balance).

+Certain countries practice intensive physical therapy, but obtaining reliable data on its medium and long-term effectiveness is challenging.

 Assistive technology

 Assistive technology is commonly used to promote the independence of people with disabilities.
 Commonly used technologies for people with cerebral palsy can include patient lifts, electric wheelchairs, orthotics, seating systems, mealtime aids (such as large-handled cutlery and slip-resistant mats), mobility aids, standing frames, non-motorised wheelchairs, augmentative and alternative communication and speech-generating devices.
 Scope has identified 3D printing as an area of promise in being able to print customised orthotics on-demand.

 Orthotic devices such as ankle-foot orthoses (AFOs) are often prescribed to achieve the following objectives: correct and/or prevent deformity, provide a base of support, facilitate training in skills, and improve the efficiency of gait.
 The available evidence suggests that orthoses can have positive effects on all temporal and spatial parameters of gait, i.e. velocity, cadence, step length, stride length, single and double support.
 AFOs have also been found to reduce energy expenditure.
 Often children with CP require orthoses, such as casts and splints, to correct or prevent joint abnormalities, stabilize joints, prevent unwanted movement, allow desired movement, and prevent permanent muscle shortening.
 Orthoses may also make it easier to dress or to maintain hygiene.
 Lower limb splinting is specifically beneficial in providing a base of support and facilitating walking.
 It is equally important that the child be able to carry out daily activities and prevent joint deformities.

 Children with CP have difficulties with mobility and posture.
 Occupational therapists often assess and prescribe seating equipment and wheelchairs.
 An appropriate wheelchair will stabilize the body so the child can use their arms for other activities.
 Wheelchairs therefore enhance independence.

 Accessible housing may assist some people with cerebral palsy, particularly wheelchair users.

 Assistive technologies used during sleep to position the body to prevent painful hip migration are called 'sleep positioning systems'.
 Studies on their effectiveness are of poor quality.